MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-delete-offer.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 04/24/2019
+ms.date: 04/25/2019
 ms.author: sethm
 ms.reviewer: ''
-ms.lastreviewed: 04/24/2019
+ms.lastreviewed: 04/25/2019
 ---

 # Delete quotas, plans, offers, and subscriptions

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 This article describes how to delete quotas, plans, offers, and subscriptions that you no longer need.
-The general principle is that you can delete only what is not in use.
-For example, deleting an offer is only possible if there are no subscriptions that belong to it.
+As a general principle, you can delete only what is not in use.
+For example, deleting an offer is only possible if there are no subscriptions that belong to that offer.

-Subscriptions are the exception to this general principle: you can delete subscriptions that contain resources; the resources will be deleted along with the subscription.
+Subscriptions are the exception to this general principle: you can delete subscriptions that contain resources; and the resources will be deleted along with the subscription.

-So, if you want to delete a quota, you need to work back through any plans and offers that use that quota: starting with the offers, ensure they have no subscriptions, and delete each offers; then delete the plans that use the quota, etc.
+Therefore, if you want to delete a quota, you must work back through any plans and offers that use that quota: starting with the offers, ensure they have no subscriptions, delete each offer, then delete the plans that use the quota, and so on.

 ## Delete a subscription